-An Intermediate Care Facility for Individuals With Intellectual Disabilities (ICF/IID) is a Medicaid-certified residential facility that provides active treatment to people with intellectual disabilities or related conditions.
-The benefit is defined at Section 1905(d) of the Social Security Act.
+A Georgia ICF/IID is a Medicaid-certified residential facility that provides active treatment to people with intellectual disabilities or related conditions.
+The full name is Intermediate Care Facility for Individuals With Intellectual Disabilities (ICF/IID), and the benefit is defined at Section 1905(d) of the Social Security Act.

 ICF/IIDs range in size from small group homes of four to eight residents to larger facilities.
 In Georgia, most ICF/IID capacity is in private community-based group homes; the state-operated institutional system has been substantially scaled down following the 2010 DOJ Olmstead settlement.